 When you import a virtual machine or a template from SCVMM, Microsoft Test Manager does not create a new copy.
 Instead, Microsoft Test Manager creates a reference to the original virtual machine or template stored in SCVMM.

-Visual Studio Ultimate, Visual Studio Premium, Visual Studio Test Professional
+- Visual Studio Enterprise, Visual Studio Test Professional

 The following illustration shows the major steps for importing a virtual machine or a template.

 (Go to Start, All Programs, Microsoft Visual Studio, Microsoft Test Manager.

 Choose Lab Center, choose Library, and then choose Virtual Machines and Templates.